By way of an introduction, I had met Mr. Sinclair a number of

 type of skilled man the RCAF would be looking for during the coming war years.

 But this was not be or at least not immediately.
 For as many would find out, the RCAF was not ready for the flood of able men that applied so early on.
 Like a number of future Moosemen Fred Sinclair would have to wait until the reality of war took hold in the Canadian military.
 In time he was called up and told to report to No.2 Manning Depot Brandon.
-Where we take up his story
+Where we take up his story as he tells it.

 "As a group of 15 potential aero engine mechanics, we were sent to Brandon Manitoba